IdaeroSolutions/NaxToPy/README.md

 2. New internal methods to look for the compatibility with low-level dependencies.
 3. The name of the .log is now NaxToPy_Year-Month-Day.log.

+### v.2.0.1
+1. The compatibility is extended to all NaxTo steps of the same version.
+2. The property N2PLoadCase.ActiveIncrement is subtitued by N2PLoadCase.ActiveN2PIncrement.
+It uses an object instaed of an int.
+3. Update of the examples of some docstrings.

+### v.2.1.0
+1. Reading a Natran Input File: SPC and SCP1 are now supported.
+2. Bug fix.
+The order in the components in new_report() does not affect now.
+3. Formula check in new_derived_loadcase(), new_enevelope_loadcase() and new_derived_component().
+4. New optional arguments if n2ptoexe() to add extra libaries, packages or files.

 # Documentation

 **NaxToPy** is a package developed by Idaero Solutions© as a part of the **NaxTo** software.